BigBlockDataChain/docs/design/design.md

 by the Application Logic layer.
 The view layer will make extensive use of the APIs exposed by the Application Logic layer to hand of actual task execution and will update rendered data when the Application Logic layer performs changes to the renderable data.

+### D3 Graph
+An object that will be responsible for rendering and managing the D3 visualizations.
+Communication between the D3 Graph and the client will be through a call to the Init function at the start, then through data streams to provide the client with streams of data

+#### Methods
+- Init: Initialize the D3 graph at runtime when the containing host element and dimensions are known
+- Render: Given data, render the visualization and interactive elements